ahmetkizilay/artsince.github.io/_posts/2016-02-02-dockerizing-neo4j-with-extension.md

 <script src="https://gist.github.com/artsince/111e145b2250db2257be.js?file=two.sh"></script>

+I know that Neo4j is installed in `/var/lib/neo4j` and it is OK to create a directory named `extension`.
 So, my command looks like this:
 <script src="https://gist.github.com/artsince/111e145b2250db2257be.js?file=three.sh"></script>

 As a bonus, I can add service definitions for Neo4j and Elastic Search in a docker-compose file for easier networking and maintainability.